jp4147/pdac_tf/README.md

 2. Train the Model

-Execute model_training script: This script performs the following actions:
+Run model_training script: This script performs the following actions:
 - Trains the transformer model.
 - Saves the trained model.
 - Plots training and validation loss to confirm model training.